Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Theoretical Analysis of

-The complete proof of Theorem~\ref{thm: disc_base_sc_v2} can be found in Appendix~\ref{app:generic_sample_complexity}.
-In that section, we also discuss more insights on the behavior of the confidence bound as a function of the number of samples acquired.
-These results may be of independent interest.
+The complete proof of Theorem~\ref{thm: sample_complexity} can be found in Appendix~\ref{app:generic_sample_complexity}, where we also provide more insights on the behavior of the confidence bound as a function of the number of samples acquired.
+These results may be of independent interest to the reader.

-Consider the scenario where our similarity graph $G$ on $[n]$ has two strongly connected components $C_1$ and $C_2$ that are disconnected.
-For such a graph the nodes will have high influence factors, and therefore, the sample complexity will be significantly smaller than $n$.
-However, if one adds a single egde that connects these two clusters, one can check that the influence factors as defined in Definition~\ref{def:d_better} would drop sharply.
-However, it stands to reason that the algorithm will not perform much worse with this one extra edge.
-In what follows, we show that this is in-fact true in a rigorous sense.
-Before we are able to state this result, we will introduce a notion by which two graphs may be considered close. \begin{definition} Let graphs $D, H$ consist of $n$ nodes.
-Then, the graph $H$ is said to be $\gamma$-close to a graph $D$ if the following holds,